 Businesses today are tackling changing customer demands.
 They need support from logistics providers who bring innovative solutions and products to add value, are sustainable, cost effective, adaptive, and address customers’ health and safety concerns.
 This is where digital tools, in addition to progress in robotics, drone deliveries and AI-incorporation into supply chains are becoming a key focus in logistics.

 Innovation is in the DNA at FedEx and we are always interested in new technologies to better serve our customers.
 For instance, Roxo, the SameDay Bot, was designed to help retailers making same-day last-mile deliveries by using machine-learning algorithms and technologies to allow for safe and zero-emissions deliveries.
-Our latest innovation, SenseAware ID, a lightweight, sensor-based compact device which provides secure, real-time precision tracking for package movements within our network, is expected to play a critical role in COVID-19 vaccine distributions in the United States in the near future.
+Our latest innovation is SenseAware, a near real-time monitoring system that provides visibility into the shipping conditions of a package – such as humidity, temperature, pressure and so on, is expected to play a critical role in COVID-19 vaccine distributions in the United States in the near future.